finos/symphony-bdk-java/docs/migration.md

 </td>
 <td>

-In Java BDK 2.0, only one component `RealTimeEventComponent` has to be implemented with two methods having `@EventListener` annotation.
+In Java BDK 2.0, only one component `RealTimeEventComponent` has to be implemented with two methods having `@EventListener` annotation: This works provided we have the correct parameters with correct types.
 The 3 classes can be factored in one single component. *(The example below uses a Spring Boot based project)*
 ```java
 public class RealTimeEventComponent {
     @EventListener